Welcome to Newby Hall and the Educator Preparation Program!

 Licensing: this is done at the state level - students must meet all licensing criteria and be certified by an accredited Educator Preparation Program.
 This includes passing of all ETS Praxis licensure exams, certification in a Suicide Prevention Training course, and CPR certification, along with application in the Indiana Licensing Verification Information System (LVIS).

 First Year students: Enroll in EDU 221 (Education and the American Culture) during your first year if at all possible to have your first experience in becoming a teacher.
-This course is a requirement for Decision Point 1 (application for admission to the Educator Preparation Program) as a sophomore and places students in a local school classroom for a fieldwork observation assignment.
-A Tevera lifetime subscription is required and the feedback from the classroom teacher as well as your observations and scoring of assignments will all be done in Tevera.
+This course is a requirement for Decision Point 1 (application for admission to the Educator Preparation Program) and places students in a local school classroom for a fieldwork observation assignment.
+A Lumivero - ELC lifetime subscription is required and the feedback from the classroom teacher as well as your observations and scoring of assignments will all be done in ELC, too.

-First year students need to sign off on the EPP Student Handbook, which has been created so that there is an official reference for policies, guidelines, and requirements for all students taking any of the Education courses offered by Hanover College.
+First year students need to sign off on the EPP Program Handbook and the EPP Code of Conduct in their Decision Point One assignments.
+These documents were created so that there is an official reference for policies, guidelines, and requirements for all students taking any of the Education courses offered by Hanover College.
 Teachers are professionals who are held to one of the highest standards of conduct of all careers.
 This handbook not only serves to be a source of reference for Education students but also to communicate the legal requirements and privacy issues facing all educators.
-All Education students (not only admitted teacher candidates) are asked to review this Handbook each year and to verify that they understand the contents via Standard for Success.
+All Education students (not only admitted teacher candidates) are asked to review this Handbook each year in their Decision Point Assignment in ELC.

-First year students may take any 100 or 200 level EDU courses.
+First year students may take any 100 or 200 level EDU courses with the exception of EDU 206 and 207 which have several prerequisites.

-Beginning in 2023, first year students may apply for early admission in March of their first year if they meet all admission requirements.
-This will enable them to declare their education major as first years and start on their methods course (300 level) during the sophomore year so that they have more flexibility in their schedules and less stress in the junior year.
+First year students: should apply for EDU admission in March of the first year if they meet all admission requirements.
+This will enable them to declare their education major as first years and start on their methods course (300 level) during the winter term of the sophomore year.

-Sophomore students: At the beginning of the sophomore year, qualified students apply for formal admission to the Education Program by completing the Application For Admission in Tevera, our assessment and data software.
-The deadline for applications is mid-October.
-Students who do not meet the requirements for admission may appeal for late admission when they do qualify for admission.
-Students admitted after the sophomore year may need an additional semester to complete the EPP.
+Sophomore students: may apply for late admission to the Education Program by completing the Application For Admission in ELC.
+Students who do not meet admission requirements may be admitted when they do meet the requirements for admission, but may need an additional semester to complete the teacher preparation courses.
 We will work with every student to ensure they are able to complete as soon as is possible.

-The best source of information is an education faculty member - we strongly recommend that students request a Change of Advisor if they do not have an Education professor for First Year 101.
+The best source of information is an education faculty member - we strongly recommend that students request a Change of Advisor if they do not have an Education professor from First Year 101.
 This is done through the Registrar's Office and can be completed at any time- even prior to admission!
-Make an appointment with Program Head and Academic Advisor, Dr. Bailey, or with the Education Student Services Coordinator, Cheryl Torline, any time you need advice!
-We are here to help you reach your career goals to become a teacher!
+Make an appointment with Program Head and Academic Advisor, Dr. Bailey, anytime you need assistance.
+All EDU faculty are here to help you reach your career goal of becoming a licensed teacher!